MicrosoftDocs/sql-docs/docs/reporting-services/tutorial-adding-a-kpi-to-your-report-report-builder.md

 5. Select **Next**.

-6. On the **Choose a connection to a data source** page, select an existing data source or browse to the report server and choose a data source.
+6. On the **Choose a connection to a data source** page, select an existing data source.
+Or browse to the report server, and choose a data source.
 If there no data source is available or you don't have access to a report server, you can use an embedded data source instead.
 For more information, see [Tutorial: Creating a basic table report &#40;Report Builder&#41;](../reporting-services/tutorial-creating-a-basic-table-report-report-builder.md).

 7. Select **Next**.